goldentroll/learn-css/project-css-d1-display-positioning/README.md

-# Project CSS D1 Display and Positioning
+# Project CSS D1 CSS Display and Positioning

+To code this project you need to know:

-Topics: Flow of HTML
+Flow of HTML
 , Position
 , Position: Relative
 , Position: Absolute